Maslor/distsys/sd-id/README.md

 uddi.url = "http://localhost:8081"

 [5] Construct Client:
 In order to construct the client, do cd.. on your terminal, until you get to the directory "Projeto_cliente".
-After that, execute the following commands on your terminal: mvn generate-sources -> generates sources according to the wsdl mvn exec:java -> runs de program
+Then, don't forget to modify the ReservedArgs.xml filepath that's located in the IdClient according to the referred xml file's location in the machine that's running the client.
+After that, execute the following commands on your terminal: mvn generate-sources -> generates sources according to the wsdl mvn compile mvn exec:java -> runs de program

 --------------------------------------------------------------------------------------------------